MediaWind/react_kiosk_engine/docs/jsonFormat.md

 - `cardReader`: this input specifies that the page is ready to read and process informations from the kiosk card reader.

 `actions` is a list of [actions](#action-types) triggered by interacting with the input.

+`syncActions` indicates whether to execute actions synchronously or asynchronously.
+It is false by default.

 `advancedButtonConfig` is the [configaration](#advanced-button-configuration) associated with the `advancedButton` type input.